 Hiring bias & Contribution to DE&I

-When we talk about hiring bias, we tend to focus most on bias throughout the interview or resume screening process arising from a candidate’s demographics – age, gender, education level, race, etc. However, bias can also be present within more traditional pre-employment assessments used to determine the suitability of candidates for a certain job role.
+When we talk about hiring bias, we tend to focus most on bias throughout the interview or resume screening process arising from a candidate’s demographics – age, gender, education level, race, etc. However, bias can also be present within the pre-employment assessments used to determine the suitability of candidates for a certain job role.

 We can’t prevent being biased.
 But we can prevent acting on it by choosing to use pre-employment assessments that help us gather the right insights at the right time.